Do expats from Ohio still need to pay state taxes?

 7. Extensions and penalties

-- Interest may accrue on any unpaid amounts from the original April 15 deadline, even if you file later.
-Therefore, to minimize interest and penalties, it is advisable to estimate and pay any owed taxes by April 15.
+• Interest may accrue on any unpaid amounts from the original April 15 deadline, even if you file later.
+Therefore, to minimize interest and penalties, it is advisable to estimate and pay any taxes owed by April 15.
+Even if you cannot pay your taxes in full on April 15, you should file your return, and pay what you can, by April 15.
+Otherwise, you will be penalized for both failing to file your return and failing to pay your taxes.

 Consequences of non-compliance with Ohio tax laws